jtrv/superseedr/README.md

 ## Installation

-### macOS
-For macOS users, the easiest way to install `superseedr` is by using the provided `.pkg` installer.
-This will also install a handler so magnet links are supported.
-You can find the latest installer on the [releases page](https://github.com/Jagalite/superseedr/releases).
+Find releases for all platforms on the [releases page](https://github.com/Jagalite/superseedr/releases)

+Magnet links and torrent files are fully supported.

 > [!NOTE]
+> Some terminals start very low ulimits (256). superseedr can still operate, but consider increasing for maximum performance and stability: `ulimit -n 65536`.
-> macOS's default terminal application does not support truecolor just yet, try more modern terminal applications such as kitty.
+> macOS's default terminal application does not support truecolor just yet (soon!), try using kitty or Ghostty.

-### Linux
-For Linux users, you can find `.deb` files on the [releases page](https://github.com/Jagalite/superseedr/releases).

 ### Private Tracker Builds
 This installation is intended for private trackers, as it disables peer-discovery features (DHT & PEX).